 Then one my dog Lily found my chocolate stash.
 She actually opened the drawer herself and chowed down.

 (That's my little cutie pie in the picture with me.)

-She ate 2 or 3 candy bars and nothing happened at all.
+She ate 2 or 3 candy bars and nothing

 In the meantime my sister gave her Sheltie dog an Oreo chocolate cookie every day for the 15 years her dog lived, so go figure.